thomasruns/boilerplate-ci-bs/readme.rst

 #########################################
-CodeIgniter/Bootstrap/J-Query Boilerplate
+CodeIgniter/Bootstrap/jQuery Boilerplate
 #########################################
-This is a boilerplate for CodeIgniter web apps that comes with 3 different <https://bootswatch.com|BootSwatch> themes.
+This is a boilerplate for CodeIgniter web apps that comes with 3 different `BootSwatch <http://bootswatch.com>`_ themes.

 ********
 Features